Not currently accepting new clients.

 Areas of Special Interest:

-I enjoy a wide variety of clients and have experience and interest in the following areas: relationship challenges, depression and anxiety, gender and sexuality concerns, LGBTQ clients (and LGBTQ clients with religious backgrounds), women’s issues, intimate partner violence (domestic violence), faith transitions and spirituality, religious trauma, and parenting and attachment.
+I enjoy a wide variety of clients and have experience and interest in the following areas: trauma, relationship challenges, depression and anxiety, gender and sexuality concerns, LGBTQ+ clients (including LGBTQ clients with religious backgrounds), women’s issues, intimate partner violence (domestic violence), faith transitions and spirituality, religious trauma, and parenting and attachment.
 Having a background in community mental health I am happy to work with individuals with significant mental health concerns and am adept at modifying counselling approaches for those with neurocognitive challenges.